refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### `publish`

-This method is used to publish an event.
+This method is used to publish an event on client side.
+Beware that publishing events on client side is not recommended and best practice is to publish events from server side.
+You can refer [Publish Events from API](#publish-events-from-api) to see which events must be published from the server.

+This `publish` is used in [realated hooks](#publish-events-from-hooks).
+When `publish` is used, subscribers to these events are notifyed.
+You can also publish your custom events using [`usePublish`](/api-references/hooks/live/usePublish.md).

 ```ts title="liveProvider.ts"
 const liveProvider = (client: Ably.Realtime): LiveProvider => {